Surgery Managers and Team Leaders

 GMC Number 7285150

 MA (Cantab) BMBS DFSRH MRCGP Rachel originally studied English Literature at Cambridge University then worked in a management role within the NHS before deciding to study medicine.
 She trained at Nottingham University and later entered the Nottingham GP vocational training scheme, joining East Leake Medical Group on completion in 2018.
 Rachel’s areas of interest include healthcare of older people, palliative medicine and women’s health.
+She is also one of our Clinical Child & Adult Safeguarding Leads.
 She lives in Nottingham with her husband and two young children.

 Dr Stephen Shortt